 Finally, it is best practice when applying stain or sealant that multiple thin coats are used rather than one thick coat.
 This helps create an even finish and provides better protection overall from UV rays or wear and tear from foot traffic.
-Additionally, make sure you use a quality applicator specifically designed for outdoor stains as they are more durable and provide better results than those made for indoors use only.
+Additionally, make sure you use a quality applicator specifically designed for outdoor stains as they are more durable and provide better results than those made for indoor use only.

 What To Look For To Determine When To Apply Stain After Pressure Washing

 The first step in determining when to apply stain after pressure washing is to assess the level of moisture in the wood.
-Pressure washing removes dirt, debris and contaminants from the surface of the wood, but can also leave moisture behind.
+Pressure washing removes dirt, debris, and contaminants from the surface of the wood, but can also leave moisture behind.
 If there is too much moisture, it may prevent the stain from properly adhering to the wood.
 To check for moisture, you can use a moisture meter or simply press your hand against the wood and see if it feels damp.

 Once you’ve determined that the wood is sufficiently dry, it’s time to look for other signs that indicate that it’s ready to be stained.
 If there are any damaged areas on the wood, they should be repaired before staining.
-Additionally, loose paint and peeling stains must be removed as well in order for new stain to adhere properly.
-Finally, all surfaces should be clean and free from dirt and debris before applying new stain.
+Additionally, loose paint and peeling stains must be removed as well in order for new stains to adhere properly.
+Finally, all surfaces should be clean and free from dirt and debris before applying new stains.

 By taking these steps prior to applying stain after pressure washing, you can ensure that your project will have a professional finish.
 This will not only make your work look better but also help preserve its longevity over time.
 With proper preparation and an eye for detail, you’ll be able to achieve a beautiful finish with lasting results.